marcoemrich/schools_of_tdd_dojo/slides/2023-03-codingdojo-javaland.md

 ## Show

 Note:

-- Step back design
+- Step back and do design (15 min.)
 - Before code: design, detailed as you like
-- Implement: probably
+- Implement the way you like?
 ----

 <!-- .slide: data-background="images/hamburg_g.jpg"  -->